 Tallinn University is the largest university of humanities and social sciences in Tallinn and the third biggest public university in Estonia.
 We have around 7500 students with 9.5% of international students from all around the world.
 Every 10th academic person is of foreign background.

 Aalto University is a multidisciplinary community where science and art meet technology and business.
 We are committed to identifying and solving grand societal challenges and building an innovative future.

 Haaga-Helia University of Applied Sciences is a strongly business orientated university of applied sciences in Finland.
 Through education, research and development, we prepare professionals for business and services.
 We focus on co-operation, entrepreneurship, innovation and internationality.

-Metropolia University of Applied Sciences is Finland’s largest university of applied sciences.
-We provide higher education in the fields of Business, Culture, Health Care & Social Services, and Technology.
+Metropolia University of Applied Sciences, Finland’s largest university of applied sciences, educates the professionals of tomorrow in the fields of Business, Culture, Health care and Social services, and Technology.

 The university collegium chooses the external board members and confirms the election of its internal members.
 The collegium also appoints financial auditors, approves financial statements and the annual report, and frees the rector and board members from liability for the financial accounts.
 The collegium strives to increase transparent decision-making and inclusiveness at the university.